drsagher/MVIT/Courses/AgenticAI/Lesson_01/Readme.md

-# Lesson 01 Generative AI
+# Lesson 01 Introduction to Generative AI and Large Language Models